 NDC80 and MAD2L1 association with NSCLC clinical features

-Secondly, an online analysis service Ualcan which is also based on TCGA data was also used for data exploration (Figure 5A-5N), the result also revealed that NDC80 expresses higher in smoker than non smokers and the expression increases as the smoking years lasting longer (Figure 5D), and NDC80 tends to be higher in cases with lympho node netastasis (Figure 5G).
+Secondly, an online analysis service Ualcan which is also based on TCGA data (503 squamous cell carcinoma and 515 lung adenocarcinoma) was also used for data exploration (Figure 5A-5N), the result also revealed that NDC80 expresses higher in smoker than non smokers and the expression increases as the smoking years lasting longer (Figure 5D), and NDC80 tends to be higher in cases with lympho node netastasis (Figure 5G).
 Interestingly, bigger sample number also yields the discovery that both NDC80 (Figure 5C) and MAD2LI (Figure 5J) express higher in male than female patients, hypothetically, the gender association might be related to the fact that most smokers were man rather than woman.